VviolaineC/EDUC-5913-Outfit-Chatbot/README.md

 1. Check if the model type is supported:

-o	    GPT4 / GPT3.5 → Call _initialize_openai.
+- GPT4 / GPT3.5 → Call _initialize_openai.
-o	    LLAMA3 → Call _initialize_llama.
+- LLAMA3 → Call _initialize_llama.

-3. If unsupported, throw an error and log it.
+2. If unsupported, throw an error and log it.

-5. Log successful initialization.
+3. Log successful initialization.

+## Switched from "print" to "logger"

+### The Problem with print
+In the beginning, we used print to output debug information, but we quickly realized its limitations:
+1. No categorization: print doesn’t differentiate between normal and error messages, so everything ends up mixed.
+3. Inflexible: You can’t easily output to multiple places (like both the console and a file).
+4. Inefficient debugging: The unstructured output made it hard to pinpoint problems quickly.